 Our London program office and classes are located at the The Dickson Poon School of Law at King's College London, based in Somerset House East Wing, on the Strand campus.
 The Dickson Poon School of Law is located in the heart of the British legal and political world and surrounded by major global law firms.
 The closest underground (tube) stop is Temple on the District and Circle lines.
 Stops at Charing Cross (Bakerloo and Northern Line) and Embankment (District, Circle) are a short walk.
 Additional location information can be found on the King's College webpage.

 USD does not offer campus housing in London, so accommodations are entirely at your discretion.
 Central London housing is recommended because commutes from cheaper suburban districts are long and costly.
 Housing located along bus or underground lines running near the program is ideal.

-King's College has several residences in the heart of London available during the summer months from 24 June though 8 September.
+King's College has several residences in the heart of London available during the summer months.
 Conveniently located near London Bridge and Waterloo, the accommodations ensure that students are never too far from away from class or the center of London by tube or bus.
 Further information may be found on the Kingsvenues website.
 London hostels are another budget choice.
 Students can rent a single room within a shared house or flat (apartment).
 Short-term apartment rentals are fairly expensive.
 Air conditioning is a rarity in London; private rentals may not include laundry facilities or Internet service.